henninb/dotfiles/Arduino/program-esp32-wemos-d1-mini-ftdi/readme.md

 RST on ESP to RTS on the FTDI.
 EN may need a pullup.
 I forget if the chips have them built in.

+1) VDD = tied to 3.3V
+2) GND = all GND pins tied to GND
+3) EN = pulled up via 10k resistor to 3.3V

+4) IO0 = jumper to flip between being pulled up via 10k to 3.3v or pulled down via 10k to GND (for flashing)
+5) IO2 = IO0 = pulled to GND via 10k resistor